I recently read Alan Cohen’s quote, “Please show me is one of the most powerful prayers you can speak.”

-To this day, my ego-driven mind wants every aspect of my life to be certain and laid-out clearly and at the same time believes that the Spirit that I deal with doesn’t seem to be so concise about its guidance in my life, “You’re on your own kid.
+My ego-driven mind wanted every aspect of my life to be certain and laid out clearly.
+I believed the Spirit I dealt with didn’t care much about its guidance in my life, “You’re on your own, kid.
 Good luck!”
-Old memories combine with my return again and again to my default setting dredges up my monumental failures to prove I’m right – hoping that Spirit-guy will finally see that I have good reason to question what I read.
+Old memories, combined with my return again and again to my default settings, dredged up my monumental failures to prove I was right – hoping that Spirit-guy would finally see that I had good reason to question everything.

-The two major events that always come to mind are: (1) writing a book, and (2) attending Graduate School – the biggest, most profound, scariest, decisions of my life that did not turn out the way I planned.
-It seemed so obvious to me that the outcome of these events was confirmation that Spirit-guy could not be trusted either.
-And just to remind him we had a little review:
+Two events that always come to mind are: (1) writing a book and (2) attending graduate school.
+Both were significant and frightening decisions that did not turn out the way I had planned.
+It then seemed that the outcome of these events was confirmation that Spirit-guy could not be trusted either.
+And just to remind him, we had a little review:

-All of these “failures” were confirmation to me that what I read, “You can avoid painful errors and trials by letting the Spirit guide you”, did not apply to me.
-In a rare moment I sat quietly and prayed.
+When I read, “You can avoid painful errors and trials by letting the Spirit guide you”, my “failures” seem to confirm that that did not apply to me.
+But in a rare moment, I sat quietly and prayed.
 The response came quickly.
-I suppose because it has been the same obsessive struggle I have had for years now and you were probably peeved weren’t you?
+I suppose because it has been the same obsessive struggle I have had for years, and you were probably peeved, weren’t you?!

 Spirit (eye roll here), “Sit down and take a deep breath, Linda.
 Ready?
 Here we go for the bizzilionth time.”

-So, admit it Linda, it took these experiences and growing pains to strip away enough of your own brokenness (not all, but enough for now) to open you to the love of God that resides deep in your heart.
-And, yes, I’m still going to be there, as always, to offer you guidance even if you pretend not to notice me: the elephant in the room!
+2) Admit it, Linda, it took these experiences and many others to strip away enough of your brokenness (not all, but enough for now) to open you to the love of God that had been gathering dust in your heart for a very long time.
+And, yes, I’m still going to be there, as always, to offer you some pearls of wisdom, even if you pretend not to notice me – the elephant in the room!

-Anyway, let’s think of the things that you have done just since graduation that you would probably never have considered being capable of before Aquinas wrested your shallow ‘faith’ from you and replaced it with a love for others.
+Anyway, those are the things you would probably never have considered being capable of before God wrested your shallow ‘faith’ from you and replaced it with a love for others.

-Now, come on, enough with the pitty-party already.
-We have lots of work to do and you aren’t getting any younger you know.
+Now, come on, we have lots of work to do, and you aren’t getting any younger, you know.
 Just sayin’.

-Understand that when Jesus said, “Follow Me” it was a radical call not an invitation to tea.
+When Jesus said, “follow me,” it was a radical call, not an invitation to tea.
 It wasn’t the Jesus version of Simon says, “Touch your toes.
 Wiggle your nose.
-Bend your knees”.
-Pat on the head.
-Here’s your prize.
+Bend your knees.
+Pat your head.
+Here’s your prize.”

-You realize don’t you that Jesus never said, “Go to church”.
+You realize, don’t you, that Jesus never said, “Go to church”.
 Never.
-Church is where we so often hear the word of God, rejoice for a millisecond at its splendor, and then go home to cut the grass.
+Church is where we often hear the Word of God, rejoice for a millisecond, and then go home to cut the grass.
 Following Christ means living the Word; it means being Christ to others.
-He told us, “I have suffered the hatred of those in power to serve those at the bottom: the forgotten and rejected.
-If you follow me you will do even more and, yes, you will suffer for your efforts as well.”
-Our response to that call must be a resounding, “Yes”!
+He told us, “I have suffered the hatred of those in power to serve those at the bottom – the forgotten and rejected.
+If you follow me, you will do even more and, yes, you will suffer for your efforts as well.”
+Our response to that call should be a resounding, “Yes”!
 But, it’s often, “I’ll get back to you.”

 Remember that all the disciples ran for cover when Jesus was taken away.
-When they saw the empty tomb, in unison they proclaimed, “Bummer, this is not how we imagined it turning out.”
-When Jesus showed up unannounced at their pitty-party he was surely in the same place Spirit-guy has been with me so often, “Okay guys let’s try this again.
-First of all, let’s get this out of the way – none of you will be sitting on any throne.
-You’ll be sitting in the muck and mire with the least among you and, get this, you’re going to love it there because that’s what you were created for: selfless love and compassionate care for the lost and hurting.”
+When they saw the empty tomb in unison, they proclaimed, “Bummer, this is not how we imagined it turning out.”
+(Does this sound familiar?)
+So, when Jesus showed up unannounced at their pity party, he was surely in the same place Spirit-guy has been with me so often, “Okay guys, let’s try this again.
+First of all, let’s get this out of the way – none of you will be sitting on any throne no matter what aspirations your mother has (Matt.
+20:20-21).
+You’ll be sitting in the muck and mire with the least among you and, get this – you’re going to love it there because that’s what you were created for, selfless love and compassionate care for the lost and hurting.”

-Over the past few months we have been inundated by images and news concerning Covid-19, our broken economy, hunger and homelessness, and the BLM protests that have shed an uncomfortable light on the inequities in this country.
-Every day, people are suffering and dying because they have been victims of Covid or hatred or both.
+People are suffering and dying every day because they have been victims of Covid, hatred, or both.
 How are you affected by these realities?
-What do you think of when you witness what is surely a most profound moment in our history?
-Do you turn off the TV, retreat to your safe place, and pray, or send a check to a food bank?
-I’m not discounting those things.
+What do you think of when you witness this most profound moment in our history?
+Do you turn off the TV and retreat to your safe place?
+Do you pray or send a check to a food bank? – I’m not discounting those things.
 Both are needed for sure.
-But, do you also feel guilty for not having to suffer what your brothers and sisters are suffering and don’t know what to do?
-Is there a tugging on your heart to not just “be” a kind, compassionate person, but to act on that reality?
+But, is there a tugging on your heart to act on that reality?

-I think this is a time of reckoning for all of us who consider ourselves decent human beings.
-Never mind any label you may attach to that: Christian, Jew, Atheist, none of the above, whatever – just decent human beings who know deep down we are now called to lift our “caring” to a whole new level.
+This is a time of reckoning for all of us who consider ourselves decent human beings.
+Never mind any label you may attach to that: Christian, Jew, Atheist, none of the above, whatever – just decent human beings who know deep down we are called to lift our “caring” to a whole new level.

 I love the expression: “Bidden or not bidden, God is still present”.
 God still lives and moves and has his being in the very depth of your heart, whether you believe in him or not.
-And even if you don’t he just hangs out there hoping you will one day acknowledge who he is, and in turn, who and Whose you are.
-He’s like the heart whisperer, “I love you, you are mine, and your life has a purpose.”
+And even if you don’t, he just hangs out there, hoping you will one day acknowledge him and, in turn, recognize who and Whose you are.
+He’s like the heart whisperer, “I love you, you are mine, and your life matters.”

-If I ever sound like I have totally got my act together don’t think for a moment that’s true.
+If I ever sound like I have totally got my act together, don’t think for a moment that it’s true.
 We are all a work in progress.
 We have all sinned and fallen short (Romans 3:23).
 I’m just thankful that God’s love and grace know no bounds.
-My weaknesses don’t anger him and my fears won’t push him away.
-He is merciful, forgiving, empowering and likely has a wicked sense of humor!
-Oh yeah, and he has never lied to me.
+Our weaknesses don’t anger him, and our fears won’t push him away.
+On the contrary, he is merciful, forgiving, empowering, and likely has a wicked sense of humor!
+Oh yeah, and he has never been untrustworthy.
 Not once.

 So, let’s do this.
-Yes, it’s important to sit quietly to discern how and where you are called to serve.
-But then, just like Jeremiah, get off your butt and get over your self-doubt because God will give you all you need to do what he calls you to do.
+Yes, sitting quietly is important to discern how and where you are called to serve.
+But then, like Jeremiah, get off your butt and get over yourself because God will give you all you need to do what he calls you to do.
 That’s a promise we can all trust.